penguintutor/neopixel-gui/README.md

 ## Install

-Download the relevant files into a new folder named /home/pi/neopixel Copy the file rpnpgp.desktop to the /usr/share/applications directory.
-The icon should now appear on the normal start menu.
+Download and extrat files into a new folder named /home/pi/neopixel Copy the appropriate desktop and startmenu files as listed in the INSTALL.md guide.
+Restart the lxpanel and then the icon should appear on the normal start menu.

 A more detailed install guide is provided in the file INSTALL.md